UniKnow/AgileDev/src/site/markdown/aggregator.md

-# Aggregator Microservice Design Pattern
+# Aggregator microservice Design Pattern

 In its simplest form an Aggregator would be a simple web page that invokes multiple services to achieve the functionality required by the application.
 Since each service is exposed using a lightweight interface (for example REST), the web page can retrieve the data and process/display it accordingly.